AAK121/Hushh_Hackathon_Team_Mailer/README.md

 ## What it Does

-### The Problem
-Today's AI tools are scattered, don't work together, and often compromise your privacy.
-You need one tool for emails, another for finances, and they never remember what you talked about before.
-Most importantly, you have no control over how your personal data is used.

-### Our Solution

 - **Smart AI Agents That Work Together**
   Six specialized AI assistants that share context and work as a team to help you get things done.